lssfau/pystencils/docs/source/user_manual/cpu_optimization.md

 ps.show_code(ker)
 ```

-The `cpu.openmp` category allows us to further customize both
+The `cpu.openmp` category allows us to customize parallelization behaviour through OpenMP clauses.
-placement and clauses of the `parallel for` pragma:

-- Use {any}`cpu.openmp.nesting_depth <OpenMpOptions.nesting_depth>`
-  to specify which loop should be parallelized;
-- Use the `collapse`, `schedule` and `num_threads` options to set values
-  for the respective OpenMP clauses.
+Use the `collapse`, `schedule` and `num_threads` options to set values for the respective clauses.

 ## Vectorization